Around the market place

 The market fountain

-The city's coat of arms
+The town's coat of arms

 logo Blaubeuren